devfile/devfile-web/libs/docs/src/docs/no-version/devfile-validation-rules.md

 - If `checkoutFrom.remote` is mentioned, validate it against the starter project remote configured map

 ## Projects
-- If more than one remote is configured, a checkout remote is mandatory
+- `checkoutFrom.remote` is mandatory if more than one remote is configured
 - If checkout remote is mentioned, validate it against the starter project remote configured map